Ski South America… NOW!

 Don’t Stop

 The British Airways straight-shot into Santiago (just 75km from Valle Nevado) departs LHR four times a week.
-It’s long at 14 hours (well this the Andres rather than Alps) but on the plus side fares are not awful, starting at £777 return.
+It’s long at 14 hours (well this the Andes rather than Alps) but on the plus side fares are not awful, starting at £777 return.
 BA do however charge for skis/luggage on top (which adds an extra £50 each way).
 But book-smart and you can still remain in the £800s.
 Just.
 Something I had in the bag last summer (before missing out due to a faffing friend) and secured late-on again this time, albeit by having to route Manchester-Atlanta-Santiago with Delta.
 For those rolling their eyes at the expense, yes, it is a good dollop, but you’re flying over 7000 miles!
 Each way!
 While for any bright sparks wondering ‘why no Argentina here?’ well, that’s even more costly, as you need a regional flight to the likes of Bariloche once you reach Buenos Aires; whereas for Valle Nevado it’s straight into a 90-minute private transfer (expect to pay £80-£120) from Arturo Merino Benitez airport to resort.

 Jonny in Valle Nevado 3000M